DocEmmetBrown/home-podcast/README.md

 - `make build-local` — builds a binary for the current platform.
 - `make test` — runs the full test suite with coverage collection.
 - `make coverage` — shows the coverage summary after `make test`.
-- `make deploy` — stages the binary, systemd unit, and environment template to the remote host, then promotes them with `sudo` on the destination (requires `DEPLOY_HOST` and that the remote user can run `sudo` for the relevant paths).
+- `make deploy` — uploads only the rebuilt binary and restarts the remote `home-podcast` systemd service.
+- `make first-deploy` — performs the full initial remote setup (binary, systemd unit, env file, optional token file) and enables the service; re-run this when provisioning a new host.

 Example deploy invocation: